sts10/fgift/README.markdown

     <NAMES CSV FILE>    CSV of family names
 ```

-## Example CSV
+## Example input CSV

-Make a CSV where each row is an immediate family.
+To begin, you'll need a CSV where each row is an immediate (nuclear) family to provide as an input to this tool.

-For example, a CSV like this...
+For example, when you give this program a CSV file that looks like this...

 ```csv
 Names,,,,